Towards Inadequately Pre-trained Models in Transfer Learning: Results and Analyses

 \end{itemize}

-There might exist another explanation for the phenomenon in this spectral components analysis, which is from the perspective of frequency domain.
+There might exist another explanation for the phenomenon in this spectral components analysis, which is from the perspective of the frequency domain.
 We can view $\boldsymbol{F_m}$ as low-frequency components of the original $\boldsymbol{F}$, and $\boldsymbol{F_r}$ as the high-frequency one.
-Couples of previous publications have revealed that the neural networks are inclined to learn low-frequency information first in the training process\cite{xu2019frequency,xu2019training,luo2019theory}.
-In our case, during pre-training, the model rapidly learns low-frequency knowledge at the early 5 epochs, which makes it a best feature extractor for downstream tasks.
-When keep learning in the source domain, more high-frequency patterns, which are specific to the source domain, are gradually learned; therefore, negative transfer happens.
+A couple of previous publications have revealed that the neural networks are inclined to learn low-frequency information first in the training process\cite{xu2019frequency,xu2019training,luo2019theory}.
+In our case, during pre-training, the model rapidly learns low-frequency knowledge at the early 5 epochs, which makes it the best feature extractor for downstream tasks.
+When keep learning in the source domain, more high-frequency patterns, which are specific to the source domain, are gradually learned; therefore, the negative transfer happens.

 We also illustrate the evolution of the classification performance of the two components for different pre-training epochs in the FE task (from CIFAR10 to MNIST) in Figure~\ref{fe evo}.
 It can be obviously noticed that $\boldsymbol{F_m}$ and $\boldsymbol{F_r}$ shows exactly opposite trends when pre-training epoch increases.
-With longer pre-training on CIFAR10, $\boldsymbol{F_m}$ becomes less discriminative, since the model is prone to a deeper fitting to CIFAR10 with more high frequency knowledge learned.
-Inversely, the residual components $\boldsymbol{F_r}$ becomes more informative for target data when memorizing more source knowledge.
+With longer pre-training on CIFAR10, $\boldsymbol{F_m}$ becomes less discriminative since the model is prone to a deeper fitting to CIFAR10 with more high-frequency knowledge learned.
+Inversely, the residual components $\boldsymbol{F_r}$ becomes more informative for target data when memorizing more knowledge from the source domain.